zarillion/handynotes-plugins/plugins/10_Dragonflight/README.md

 ### Options

 * Change icon sizes and alpha based on type (rares, treasures, battle pets, etc)
-* Customize the size and color and POIs and paths.
+* Customize the size and color of POIs and paths.
 * Enable or disable groups of icons
 * Enlarge icons when the world map is maximized
 * Show only rares that you still need rewards from